The Bankrate promise

 The bottom line

-Securing a lower interest rate on a loan might not seem important when you’re still in school.
+Securing a low interest student loan might not seem important when you’re still in school.
 But before you commit to a student loan that could take several decades to pay off, it’s crucial to make sure that you’re securing the best deal available.
 Even a marginally better interest rate could add up to significant savings over the life of your loan.